Sathyamangalam: Demographics

 According to 2011 census, Sathyamangalam had a population of 37,816 with a sex-ratio of 1,006 females for every 1,000 males, much above the national average of 929.
 A total of 3,382 were under the age of six, constituting 1,737 males and 1,645 females.
 Scheduled Castes and Scheduled Tribes accounted for 10.38% and 0.74% of the population respectively.
 The average literacy of the town was 72.02%, compared to the national average of 72.99%.
 The town had a total of 11,148 households.
 There were a total of 17,451 workers, comprising 1,094 cultivators, 1,882 main agricultural labourers, 741 in house hold industries, 11,272 other workers, 2,462 marginal workers, 26 marginal cultivators, 430 marginal agricultural labourers, 136 marginal workers in household industries and 1,870 other marginal workers.
 As per the religious census of 2011, Sathyamangalam had 86.3% Hindus, 10.2% Muslims, 3.4% Christians and 0.1% others.

-Government and politics
+Administration and politics

-Civic Administration

 Sathyamangalam is the headquarters for Sathyamangalam taluka in Erode District.
 The town was upgraded to a third grade municipality from the status of town panchayat in 1970 and subsequently as a second grade Municipality in 1977.
 It was elevated to a first grade municipality in 1998.

-Politics

 Sathyamanagalam assembly constituency was merged with Bhavani Sagar as a part of delimitation by the Election Commission of India.
 It was a part of the Gobichettipalayam parliamentary constituency until 2010 before being merged with Nilgiris.